Mavis0210/Server-Log-Analysis-Python-SQL/Readme.md

 ### Project Overview

-As a Technical Operations Engineer pivoting to Data Engineering, I built this Python pipeline to automate the analysis of raw server logs.
-The goal was to replace manual log inspection with an automated script that extracts key metrics, such as traffic volume and error rates.
+As a Technical Operations Engineer, I developed this Python pipeline to automate Apache server log analysis.
+The project demonstrates how automation can improve operational visibility by extracting key metrics from raw logs, supporting troubleshooting, log investigation, and reliability monitoring.

 ### The Problem